Skip to main content

 Dad said, “Kids, we are going to have an early spring and a good year this year.”
 We were all in high spirits.
 Going shopping was going to be quite a treat, for it had been four or five months since our last shopping trip.
 So I hurried around and got the car ready, filling the tank with gas out of a barrel.

-All at once Mama said, “It’s getting colder.”
+All at once, Mama said, “It’s getting colder.”
 We looked out at the thermometer, which was kept hanging on the wall just outside of the door, and sure enough, the temperature had started to drop.
 We did not have a radio, but we all knew something was coming, for the cows in the corral were milling around and seemed to be getting restless, and that meant a change in the weather.

-Now it’s about 8:00 A.M. on the twenty-eighth.
+Now it’s about 8:00 A.M. on the 28th.
 Edna was teaching a small country school about one and one-half miles northwest of our farm, and Mama told her to dress extra warm.
 I heard her say, “It might get bad.”
 Ethel was a pupil at the same school, but Mama said, “You’d better stay home with me today, for if it was to turn bad, I would be alone with all these chores to do.”
 So Ethel stayed home.
 Mama must have known something was going to happen.

 Dad said, “We better get started and get back before it turns too bad.”
 Even though we had our woolen underwear on and I was about to roast, Dad said, “Brother, let’s take our overshoes, our felt boots, and sheepskin coats.”
 (The family always called me “Brother.”)
 Mama packed our lunch in a big flour sack.
 She also put in two extra pairs of homemade mittens and our pullover masks.
 As we got in the car, the soft breeze from the south had stopped, and it was calm as could be.
 This was a bad sign, since a bad blizzard is much like a tornado, with the calm just before the storm.

-We went about twenty miles, and suddenly I began to get cold.
+We went about 20 miles, and suddenly I began to get cold.
 By this time it had started to snow.
 I looked back and I could see a big ugly black cloud coming from the north.
 “Maybe we better turn back,” I told Dad, but he said, “No, we better go on, for it probably will blow over in a couple of hours.”
 I was getting colder by the minute, and it had started to snow faster.
 We went on, and as we entered Lamar, the temperature had reached thirty below zero.
 Lamar is only about three thousand feet elevation, and our farm is about four thousand feet.
-So we were not feeling the impact of what was happening at home, for we lived on the upland prairie and Lamar is on the Arkansas River.
+So, we were not feeling the impact of what was happening at home, for we lived on the upland prairie and Lamar is on the Arkansas River.

 We ate our lunch, which was about frozen, and wondered how Edna, my sister, was going to get home from school afoot.

-We loaded up our car with seeds and some dried fruit that came in twenty-five-pound boxes—dried apples, raisins, prunes, and figs. We didn’t buy meat, for we had beef, goat, and jackrabbit.
+We loaded up our car with seeds and some dried fruit that came in 25-pound boxes—dried apples, raisins, prunes, and figs. We didn’t buy meat, for we had beef, goat, and jackrabbit.
 But we left behind a lot Mom had ordered.
 While at the store Dad looked out and said, “Look at that snow!”
 While Dad was looking at that snow, somehow my girl friend popped into my mind, I didn’t know why.
 We had gone to a Charlie Chaplin movie a couple of days before, but for some reason I kept thinking about her (later I found out why), but then I looked out and it was blowing so hard it looked like fog.
-By this time we had the car filled with gas, and bought two extra cans and had them filled, and that took about the last cent we had.
+By this time, we had the car filled with gas, and bought two extra cans and had them filled, and that took about the last cent we had.
 The man charged us ten cents a gallon for the gas, and just the day before it was nine cents; but we had to have that gas, for we knew if the snow kept coming, it would soon start to drift.

 We finally got started for home.
 We got along pretty good for about fifteen miles, to the little town of Granada, about five hundred people.
 We drove up to a filling station and stopped.
 A man came out and asked where we were headed.
 When we told him, he said, all excited, “They are having a man-killing blizzard where you are going.
 You better put some real heavy chains on that car or you are not going to get very far.”
 How right he was.

-By that time it looked pretty bad and the snow had started to drift, so we put on truck-type chains.
+By that time, it looked pretty bad and the snow had started to drift, so we put on truck-type chains.
 Now this was about 4:00 P.M.
 We filled up with gas once again and started on our way.
 We had about five miles to go to get out of the lowland and start up on the plateau country, while the storm was raging at 30 below zero and the wind had reached about seventy-five miles per hour, which made a chill factor of about 101 below.

 As we got higher, the snow and drifting got worse.
 We had about eight miles to go from Granada to the small town of Hartman.
 We finally reached Hartman, about two-thirds of the way up to plateau country, which is miles and miles of flatland, no trees or rocks, no hills; only every four or five miles there would be a prairie dog town.
 We made our way east of Hartman about two miles.
-By this time it was 7:00 or 8:00 P.M., with snow-drifts four feet high and still coming.
+By this time it was 7:00 or 8:00 P.M., with snow drifts four feet high and still coming.

-It looked like hell on earth, and we kept thinking about what might be happening to the folks at home.
+It looked like hell on Earth, and we kept thinking about what might be happening to the folks at home.
 We would have to run into each snowdrift, back up, and hit it six or seven times to get through, and just as we would get through one, here would be another.
 By this time we both were about exhausted.

 You could stand out in that mist, throw your chest out, and say, “At last, winter is over.”